 Happy Thanksgiving from a country that does not celebrate Thanksgiving!

-"Sliced succulent turkey breast, beechwood smoked bacon from British farms with stuffing
+"Sliced succulent turkey breast, beechwood smoked bacon from British farms with stuffing in a seasoned mayonnaise and sweet cranberry sauce on malted bread" |

 No comments: